Async module

 jodit.destruct();

-You can also clean up the execution of this handler yourself.
+You can also manually clean up the execution of the handler:

 const timeout = jodit.async.setTimeout(() => {}, 1000);